ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 We consider such a setup using [Amazon Web Services (AWS)][2] in the following.
 In particular, we use [AWS AppSync][3] as the GraphQL service and [AWS Lambda][4] to run a relational database resolver, which we implement using [Go][5] with [ent][6] as the entity framework.
 Compared to nodejs, the most popular runtime for AWS Lambda, Go offers faster start times, higher performance, and, in my opinion, an improved developer experience.
 On the other hand, ent presents an innovative approach towards type-safe access to relational databases, which in my opinion, is unmatched in the Go ecosystem.
-In conclusion, running ent with AWS Lambda as AWS AppSync resolvers is an extremely powerful setup to face today's demanding API requirements.
+In conclusion, running Ent with AWS Lambda as AWS AppSync resolvers is an extremely powerful setup to face today's demanding API requirements.

 ### Getting Started